viamrobotics/docs/docs/tutorials/motion/accessing-and-moving-robot-arm.md

 You must import an additional Go library to access the data structure that Viam uses to encode joint positions, which is shown next.
 A final note:

 {{< alert title="Caution" color="caution" >}}
-Executing code presented after this point WILL induce motion in a connected robotic arm!
+Executing code presented after this point *will* induce motion in a connected robotic arm!
 {{< /alert >}}

 {{< tabs >}}